Scrapbooking: Modern scrapbooking

+In modern scrapbooking, the concept of preservation has become more apparent as scrapbookers now make these creations not prioritizing their audience anymore but themselves.
+Shaping their personal narratives by selecting the memories they consider meaningful, scrapbooking has developed a new meaning to both the scrapbooker and to the next generation.
+Through this intentional choice-making, scrapbookers create memorials that give significance to everyday experiences that might otherwise be forgotten.
+Rather than only scrapbooking the eye-catching or aesthetically pleasing photos, memory keepers get to choose which experiences are "scrapworthy" to them and how they want to be remembered in their family history which moves away from the traditional scrapbooking norms.
+In other words, scrapbooks are inherently selective; they are never a complete portrayal of what life was for a person, but instead a story that the scrapbookers chooses to tell, making scrapbooking no different from storytelling.
+Through this process, children and future generations come to understand that what is preserved in a scrapbook reflects what the scrapbooker values as significant or worth remembering.

+Modern scrapbooks are shaped through the scrapbooker's perspective.
+Being able to choose which events they want their life to be defined as and which ones to leave out, the intentional incompleteness that modern scrapbooking emphasizes aligns scrapbooks with other autobiographical forms.

 This video is an example of how to create a page for the new and modern day scrapbooker.

 Marielen Wadley Christensen (pronounced as the names "Mary Ellen"), of Elk Ridge, Utah, United States (formerly of Spanish Fork, Utah) is credited with turning scrapbooking from what was once just the ages-old hobby into the actual industry containing businesses devoted specifically to the manufacturing and sale of scrapbooking supplies.
 She began designing creative pages for her family's photo memories, inserting the completed pages into sheet protectors collected in 3-ring binders.
 By 1980, she had assembled over fifty volumes and was invited to display them at the World Conference on Records in Salt Lake City.
 In 1981 Marielen and her husband Anthony Jay ("A.J.") authored and published a how-to booklet, Keeping Memories Alive, and opened a scrapbook store in Spanish Fork that ended up with the same name, that remains open today.